 Road trip!
 Enjoy scenic mountain drives, country lanes and spectacular scenery on a drive in our region.

-When you live in a place as beautiful as this, one of the most pleasant ways to spend an afternoon is driving through beautiful countryside
+When you live in a place as beautiful as this, one of the most pleasant ways to spend an afternoon is driving through the beautiful countryside.

 Though many of us aren’t thinking of taking “driving tours” when traveling through an area, we usually must get from point ‘a’ to ‘b.’
 Isn’t it better to see lovely scenery and historic sites than miles and miles of interstate?
 For many the answer is still a resounding, “Yes!”
 Here we offer an alternative to billboards and exit signs.